 Sliders are the appetizer versions of some of our favorite sandwiches and these are a chip off the ‘ol block.
-Whether it’s a tailgate, a pot-luck, or a fun weekday meal for your family… this recipe is comfort food at it’s best.
+Whether it’s a tailgate, a pot-luck, or a fun weekday meal for your family… these Scratch Made Cuban Sandwich Sliders are comfort food at it’s best.
 Easy, portable, and it even makes great leftovers if you have any.

 I want to preface this recipe with one thing.
 You do not need to make the slider rolls from scratch or the pork for that matter.
 Don’t let it stop you from enjoying a good Cuban slider.
 Keep reading… I will give you choices.
 Trust me and get ready to make some yummy food.